aclaregreen/8-ball/README.md

 ### Frontend (`game.js` + `shoot.html`)

-The frontend is plain HTML, CSS, and jQuery — no framework.
+The frontend is plain HTML, CSS, and jQuery.

 - Players aim by clicking and dragging from the cue ball; a directional line is drawn in real time using SVG
 - On mouse release, the drag vector is converted to a velocity and POSTed to `/shot`